 Another measure that may help here is obfuscation.
-Renaming the identifiers with occasional values makes the source code very hard to understand, alter or use.
+Renaming the identifiers with random names makes the source code very hard to understand, alter or use.

 The minified and obfuscated source code can still be copied and installed in any other server.
 So, the application must be locked to the client's site to prevent redistribution.
 There are several options for the locking the source code using: server IP address, site domain name, a specific URL, hardware (MAC) address.
 The application must include necessary functionality to verify the lock criteria before performing any actions.

-The minified source code needs further scrambling which can be performed either by encoding or obfuscation.
-The simpler encoding method is to apply the base64_encode() and eval() to the unaltered source code or to use some encryption.
-But it is also easy for any competent PHP programmer to decode such script to see the source code.
+The minified source code often needs further scrambling which can be performed either by encoding or obfuscation.
+The simplest encoding method is to use the base64_encode() and eval() functions to the minified source code or to use some encryption.

 The most reliable way to build a lightweight obfuscator is to parse the source code lexically, replace the identifiers with meaningless names, and then rebuild the PHP source code.
 That must be done across all source code files including also the templates.
 Therefore many online tools are not suitable for this purpose because they process only individual scripts.